Intent to Enroll & Deposit

 Please inform us of your decision to enroll prior to submitting your immunization documents.

 As per New York State Law 2165, all college students must provide proof of immunity against measles, mumps, and rubella.
-The Baruch College Medical Records Unit process the immunization requirement.
+The Baruch College Medical Records Unit reviews and processes immunization documents.
 The Unit is housed in the Office of Undergraduate Admissions, but manages both undergraduate and graduate immunization records.
-All immunization inquires, documentation, and the Immunization Form must be sent to the Medical Records Unit at the address indicated.
+All immunization inquires, documentation, and the Immunization Record Form must be sent to the Medical Records Unit at the address indicated.

 - Another option for students who are unable to provide sufficient documentation is to obtain an immunization titre, which is a simple blood test that confirms your immunity.
 This can be done through your own doctor, or you may use the Baruch College Student Health Care Center.
 You will need your letter of admission when you visit for your test.
 The center charges a fee of $60, payable by cash, check, credit or debit.
 Send the titre results including laboratory report to the medical records unit at Baruch College.
 If titre results indicate you do not have sufficient levels of the vaccine(s), you may obtain an MMR shot FREE OF CHARGE at the Student Health Care Center.